dontworryjohn/aws-bootcamp-cruddur-2023/journal/week0.md

 #### AWS Organization
 Create an organization unit (AWS Organization)
 AWS Organization allows you to create and manage multiple account.
 Also it allows to apply governance policies to accounts or group.
-There are 2 ways to create the organization:
+There are 2 approce to create the organization:
-1)
+- Creating business unit (HR Ou, Finance Ou, Engineering Ou)
+- Creating a Standby and Active Pool.

+#### AWS Cloud Trail